Table of Contents

 Signia has more videos available on their YouTube Channel, such as handling specific hearing aid models.

 These videos by WIDEX shows you how to:

 - Change the battery or wax guard and clean your WIDEX hearing aids.

 - How to clean an in-the-ear (ITE) hearing aid.

 More videos are available on the WIDEX YouTube channel.

 Cleaning and Care of Phonak Hearing Aids

-Step by step instructions how to lean and care for various Phonak hearing aids including:
+Step by step instructions on how to lean and care for various Phonak hearing aids, including:

 - receiver in the Canal (RIC) hearing aids

 More Phonak videos are available on their YouTube Channel.